 However, when you get stuck in a storm like we did and you just happen to spend that day in the only hotel of your trip that doesn't have working WiFi, you'll be happy if you can connect to the interwebs through your own device.

-I’ve used Skyroam for a couple of years now.
-You can either buy or rent their hotspots and then you can buy as many day passes as you need for your trip or get a monthly subscription if you’ll be traveling long-term.
+I've used Solis Wifi for a couple of years now.
+You can either buy or rent their hotspots and then you can buy as many day passes as you need for your trip or get a monthly subscription if you'll be traveling long-term.

 There is a bit of bandwidth throttling when you use the day passes but it is mentioned in their T&C and after comparing, I've learned that this is something all hotspot providers do.
 It's never bothered me, though.
 I've always been able to check email, work on the blog, and upload and download smaller files just fine.